Joseph7e/Genome-Sequencing-and-Comparative-Genomic-Analysis/README.md

 ## **Getting Started**

 Included here are several submodules or tutorials in the form of Jupyter notebooks.
-The purpose of these submodules is to help users learn how to perform a comparative genomics analysis.
-The tutorial focuses on using standard bioinformatic tools in the command-line enviornment.
-To begin, users will learn how DNA and RNA sequencing data is produced and work through the process of reconstructing an organisms genome (Submodule 1).
-Users will then learn how to assess a genome for quality and completeness and how to identify genes and other features of interest (Submodule 2).
-After that users will learn how to automate the workflow using Nextflow and how to incorporate publically available genomic datasets (Submodule 3).
-Users will then perform a comparative genomic analysis by comparing gene sets and investigating the evolutionary relationships across the genomes (Submodule 4).
+The purpose of these submodules is to help users learn how to perform a comparative genomics analysis using standard bioinformatic tools in the command-line enviornment.
+To begin, users will learn how DNA and RNA sequencing data is produced and work through the process of reconstructing an organisms genome.
+They will then learn how to assess the genome for quality, annotate the genome, and perform a comparative analysis with other genome datasets.

 For additional technical details on interfacing with the cloud users should reference [NIH Cloud Lab README](https://github.com/STRIDES/NIHCloudLabGCP).